Meteor-Community-Packages/meteor-collection2/README.md

 a normal `insert()` or `update()`.
 Once you've defined the schema, you no longer have to worry about invalid data.
 Collection2 makes sure that nothing can get into your database if it doesn't match the schema.

-Collection2 (more specifically, SimpleSchema) probably can't support every insert or update object you throw at it, but it can support the most common scenarios.
-Normal objects as well as $set and $unset objects are supported.
-It understands basic dot notation in your $set and $unset keys.
-See the SimpleSchema documentation for more details.

 ### SmartCollections